 Leverage good security plugins

-Your website’s CMS likely offers downloadable plugins that help fight against bots and viruses.
-These tools help monitor your website for you and prevent attacks before they occur.
+Your CMS likely offers security plugins that add firewalls, brute-force protection, malware scanning, and hardening tools.
+These help monitor activity and block common attacks before they land.

-Go deeper: If you use WordPress, we have a great guide on the best WordPress security plugins.
-The plugins help you combat malware, spam, and other threats by building a solid firewall for your website.
+Go deeper: If you use WordPress, we have a guide to the best WordPress security plugins.
+Use them to build layered defenses against malware, spam, and bots.

 Regularly backup your website